ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.vofo-speedtest/README.md

 * Added calculated values by actual raw data

 ### 0.0.4 (2020-04-30)
-* Changed Adapter start type to scheduled (reinstallation might be needed)
+* Changed Adapter start type to scheduled (re-installation might be needed)
 * Bug fixes and feedback implementation

 ### 0.0.3 (2020-04-24)
-* Implemented feedback from Forum and github issue
+* Implemented feedback from Forum and GitHub issue

 ### 0.0.2 (2020-04-19)
 * Added actual settings in Admin interface